wp-plugins/fancybox-for-wordpress/readme.txt

 By default, the plugin will use jQuery to apply [FancyBox](http://fancybox.net/) to ANY thumbnails that link directly to an image.
 This includes posts, the sidebar, etc, so you can activate it and it will be applied automatically.

-= Known Bugs =
-* Shadows not perfect on IE6/7
-* Options page doesn't on WordPress MU

 = Demo =

 You can see the plugin working on [my blog](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/) although there's nothing amazing to see, just a FancyBox simple implementation, that's the point ;) You can take a look at the code if you're curious, though.